-The fifth fellowship honors the memory of Walter L. Kalbach, Jr. who passed away in September 1997at age 81.
-During his long career with Luden's in Reading, PA, Kalbach served as President of PMCA in 1975, as Chairman, and as a Director for many years.
-Walter Kalbach remained very active in PMCA throughout his retirement as an Honorary Director, rarely missing a meeting, until his unexpected death.
+The fifth fellowship honors the memory of Walter L. Kalbach, Jr. who passed away in September 1997 at age 81.
+During his long career with Luden's in Reading, PA, Kalbach served as president of PMCA in 1975, as chairman, and as a director for many years.
+Walter Kalbach remained very active in PMCA throughout his retirement as an honorary director, rarely missing a meeting, until his unexpected death.
 He was one of six recipients of a Service Award for life-long service to PMCA presented at the Golden Anniversary Production Conference in 1996.
 The Walter L. Kalbach Memorial Fellowship was awarded to Aditi Shetty, Graduate of the Pennsylvania State University, from August 2002 through June 2003 in support of research on the topic of Oil Migrations in Fat Based Confectionery.
 Aditi Shetty is employed by the Cadbury Schweppes Company in Morris Plains, NJ.

 The fourth fellowship, the John W. Vassos Memorial Fellowship, was awarded in 1999 to Nicole Decker of Ames, Iowa, a graduate of the Iowa State University.
-During his life Vassos' name was synonymous with PMCA and AACT.
-His entire career was devoted to the confectionery industry, having worked at Whitman's Chocolates for many years, and then later as a consultant, while serving in virtually every capacity of PMCA and AACT.
+During his life, Vassos' name was synonymous with PMCA and AACT.
+His entire career was devoted to the confectionery industry, having worked at Whitman's Chocolates for many years and then later as a consultant, while serving in virtually every capacity of PMCA and AACT.
 He worked closely with the late Hans Dresel on the Production Conference Committee, and after Mr. Dresel's death in 1962, worked tirelessly with AACT and PMCA colleagues to establish the Hans Dresel Memorial Scholarship for undergraduates at Drexel University.
 In 1965 he received AACT's prestigious Stroud Jordan Award for outstanding contributions to the field of confectionery technology.
 He died in January 1996.

 The third fellow honors Jay C. Musser.
-Michelle Troutman of Richland, PA, a graduate of Pennsylvania State University, was named the recipient in early 1996.
-A chemical engineer by training, Musser had a long and distinguished career at Klein Chocolate (now M&M/Mars) in Elizabethtown, Pa., where he became executive vice president.
+Michelle Troutman of Richland, PA, a graduate of the Pennsylvania State University, was named the recipient in early 1996.
+A chemical engineer by training, Musser had a long and distinguished career at Klein Chocolate (now M&M/Mars) in Elizabethtown, PA, where he became executive vice president.
 In 1967 he received AACT's prestigious Stroud Jordan Award for outstanding contributions to the field of confectionery technology.
-Musser served PMCA as president and board chairman, but he is best remembered for his dedicated work on the Research Committee that he chaired for many rears.
-His home housed the PMCA Research library and his wife, Ruth, served as research secretary for many years as well.
+Musser served PMCA as president and board chairman, but he is best remembered for his dedicated work on the Research Committee that he chaired for many years.
+His home housed the PMCA Research Library and his wife, Ruth, served as research secretary for many years as well.
 He died in 1982.

-The second fellowship, the Elwood W. Meyers Memorial Fellowship was awarded in 1993 to Laura DeMars of Lynchburg, Va., a 1993 honors graduate of the University of Virginia with a degree in Chemical Engineering.
+The second fellowship, the Elwood W. Meyers Memorial Fellowship was awarded in 1993 to Laura DeMars of Lynchburg, VA, a 1993 honors graduate of the University of Virginia with a degree in Chemical Engineering.
 Elwood W. Meyers, El to his many friends and colleagues, was formerly chief chemist and director of research of The Hershey Company Corporation, a president of PMCA, board chairman, and long-time chairman of the PMCA Production Conference Program, as well as long-time member of the Research Committee.
 In 1971 he received AACT's prestigious Stroud Jordan Award for outstanding contributions to the field of confectionery technology.
 He died in January 1989 at the age of 80.